bobsiunn/GreenRec/README.md

 ## 5. Run Simulator
 Running the `bashrc/simulator.sh` script starts the simulation.
-Cation: you should execute `simulater.sh` inside the `bashrc` folder since our repository use relative path in simulator code.
+Caution: you should execute `simulator.sh` inside the `bashrc` folder since our repository uses relative paths in simulator code.
 ```bash
 bash ./simulator.sh arguments
 ```